 "Yes – quite right, sir."
-Silence ensued, and soon both had finished their morning repasts.
+Silence ensued, and soon both had finished their meals.
 The clock struck ten.
 Five minutes later, Margaret rose from her chair and, followed by Edgar, passed into the school-house – for there was the dwelling-house and the school-house, both buildings bearing uniform styles of architecture, although one had been built before the other – and was admitted into the first and smallest of classrooms.

 "As you well know, Mr. Thurlow has just but arrived a day ago from the Continent, and is to reside in the Academy.
-I trust you will all treat him with the respect he is due, and behave with utmost civility.
+I trust you will all treat him with the respect he deserves, and behave with utmost civility.
 Now, Miss Ashe," she said, transferring her attention to the teacher.
 Edgar guessed with the utmost conviction that she was the only female teacher under his employment by the look of confidence that passed between the two women.

 "Miss Ashe, have you been informed of the meeting I have scheduled after classes in your school-room?"

 "Yes," nodded the short, yellow-haired lady with Slavic bone structure, "I have been informed."
 Then, glancing confrontationally at him, she said, "Welcome to our seminary, Mr. Thurlow.
 A fine April day, don't you think?"

 "To be sure," he bowed shortly, wondering at the women of the house.
 They spoke to him as if they were on a level of equality with him – as if they were men trapped within the helpless bodies of women.